MisterBlueSkyZer0/My-Generation-Tools/Other Generation/BB Page Maker.md

 - Present as a bullet or comma-separated list inside a styled box using the Extras preset baseline
 - Pull tags from `/[SEXUAL ORIENTATION]`, `/[VOICE & INTERACTION]`, `/[OTHER]`, and anywhere else kinks or comfort levels are defined
 - Include relationship structures (poly, prey, subby monster fuckers, disaster bi besties) as needed
-- Mention hard limits if provided so users know where the fantasy stops

----

-## Voice & Tone Expectations

-- Casual, loose, a little mischievous.
-It's okay to sound horny on main if the character is.
-- Never shame consensual kinks; celebrate them or describe them neutrally.
-- When in doubt, prioritize clarity about what the user can expect from the character in chat.
-- Emojis are welcome across sections when they reinforce mood or cues—sprinkle them in thoughtfully so they stay flirty or fun without overwhelming the layout.

 ---